mikefowler/mincer-ember-hbs-engine/README.md

-A Mincer engine to for serving Ember-friendly Handlebars templates.
+**A Mincer engine to for serving Ember-friendly Handlebars templates.**

+[Mincer](https://github.com/nodeca/mincer) is a badass JavaScript port of Sprockets that makes it super-duper easy to serve dynamically generated assets in your connect or express app.
+You'll want to be familiar with its use before you try using this package.

-**Note**: this engine **overrides** the built-in Handlebars engine.
+Note*: this engine **overrides** the built-in Handlebars engine.
 Furthermore, there is no need to pair your template files with the built-in EJS engine.
 Naming your files `[my-template].hbs` will do.

 ### How to use this old thing